Theme

 I-Agent is a GitHub project presented around practical agent workflows, extensibility, and running AI-assisted tasks across different work settings.

 The repository presents I-Agent as an agent project built for practical work and extension.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is